-In April 2016, we announced a study collaboration with Dr. Giuseppe Giaccone at the MedStar Georgetown University Hospital to assess resistance biomarkers in non-small cell lung cancer (NSCLC) patients treated with EGFR inhibitors or chemotherapy.
-Later in 2016, we announced another collaboration involving a study presented at the European Society for Medical Oncology, or ESMO, Annual Congress in October 2016, evaluating the detection of EGFR alterations (del19, L858R and T790M) by our Target-Selector liquid biopsy.
-Subsequent to this study, we have earned business in both Mexico and Columbia for EGFR testing in blood to qualify patients for a pharmaceutical company's targeted therapy.
+In April 2016, we announced a study collaboration with Dr. Giuseppe Giaccone at the MedStar Georgetown University Hospital to assess resistance biomarkers in non-small cell lung cancer, or NSCLC, patients treated with EGFR inhibitors or chemotherapy.
+Later in 2016, we announced another collaboration involving a study presented at the European Society for Medical Oncology, or ESMO, Annual Congress in October 2016, evaluating the detection of EGFR alterations (del19, L858R and T790M) by our Target-SelectorTM liquid biopsy.
+Subsequent to this study, we have earned business in both Mexico and Columbia for EGFR gene mutation testing in blood to qualify patients for a pharmaceutical company's targeted therapy.
 The relationship also resulted in a study initiated during the following year that includes peripheral blood CTC assessment of PD-L1 protein expression in patients undergoing chemotherapy as a monotherapy or in combination with a checkpoint inhibitor.

-In December 2016, we announced a clinical study agreement with Columbia University Medical Center to evaluate the clinical utility of our Target-Selector platform to diagnose leptomeningeal metastases, or LM, in breast cancer patients.
+In December 2016, we announced a clinical study agreement with Columbia University Medical Center to evaluate the clinical utility of our Target-SelectorTM platform to diagnose leptomeningeal metastases, or LM, in breast cancer patients.
 This work was expanded in the fourth quarter of 2018 to include patients with other primary solid tumor types.
 Dr. Kevin Kalinsky leads this study to test CTCs in cerebrospinal fluid and blood, where CTC analysis will be compared to standard methods for confirming LM diagnosis.
+In September 2020, Dr. Kalinsky moved to Emory University in Atlanta, but his work with Columbia University on this project continues.

 In May 2017, we entered into a clinical study agreement with the University of Texas Southwestern Medical Center.
-Led by recognized oncologist and ALK alteration researcher, Dr. Saad Khan, the study is designed to evaluate the clinical utility of our Target-Selector platform for patients diagnosed with ALK-positive NSCLC and treated with ALK-inhibitor therapy.
-A second arm of the study will evaluate patients with rare cancers such as anaplastic thyroid cancer to determine if genetic drivers such as ALK rearrangements can be identified and treated with targeted therapy to improve patient outcomes.
+Led by recognized oncologist and ALK alteration researcher, Dr. Saad Khan, the study is designed to evaluate the clinical utility of our Target-SelectorTM platform for patients diagnosed with ALK-positive NSCLC and treated with ALK-inhibitor therapy.
+A second arm of the study evaluated patients with rare cancers such as anaplastic thyroid cancer to determine if genetic drivers such as ALK gene rearrangements can be identified and treated with targeted therapy to improve patient outcomes.

 In November 2017, we announced a collaboration involving 100 patients in a clinical study with the University of California, San Diego.
-The study entails clinical validation of specified PD-L1 antibody clones on our Target-Selector CTC platform.
+The study entails clinical validation of specified PD-L1 antibody clones on our Target-SelectorTM CTC platform.

 Concordance of PD-L1 protein expression in tissue biopsy versus liquid biopsy, as well as correlation of therapeutic response with PD-L1 liquid biopsy status, are the study objectives.